BioGavin/wlabkit/README.md

 ```

 ## Subcommands
 Subcommands are as follows.
-You can run the following command, and the relevant files are in the test folder.
+You can run the following command, and the relevant files are in the `test_data` folder.

 - ***getseq***